MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 *License type cards*

-License type cards are shown at the very top of the view.
-The cards provide information about different license types in use in production as well as relevant metrics such as capacity available ("Total") and capacity assigned ("Assigned").
-For capacity-based licensing models, the card will have a link to either the capacity management experience or the legacy capacity management panel, depending on the license type.
+License type cards are shown at the top of the view.
+The cards provide information about different license types in use in production and relevant metrics such as capacity available ("Total") and capacity assigned ("Assigned").
+For capacity-based licensing models, the card has a link to either the capacity management experience or the legacy capacity management panel, depending on the license type.
 For Dynamics 365 Portal Add-ons (legacy license type), "View details" will show the production websites that are using add-ons licensing model.
 And finally, "View details" for Pay as you go license type will show a list of websites in production using Pay as you go license model.

 The license cards have information about the legacy licensing models as well to help administrator with licensing model migration planning.
 Rest of the views and features only support the current capacity based licensing model (Authenticated MAU and Anonymous MAU, for more information, please see [Power Platform licensing FAQs - Power Platform \| Microsoft Learn](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq#power-pages))